 Now you brought it home and it is parked in your driveway and you and your family are so excited to go on your first trip.

-But before you start loading the Camper up and cruising away, read these tips:
+Before you start loading the Camper and cruising away, read these tips:

 - Practice RV Driving especially backing it up

-- Don’t forget necessary tools (print out the tool list)
+- Don’t forget the necessary tools (print out the tool list)

 - Plan a weekend trip close by to practice setting up the RV

 - Reserve your Camping Spot

 - Travel with 1/3 full water tank

 - Do you know your RV load limit, your height, and width?

 - Before you drive back home, dump your tanks.